Mean, Median, Mode Calculator

 How to Use This Calculator

 1. Enter your numbers in the Dataset field.
-Separate values with commas, spaces, or new lines — you can mix delimiters freely.
+Separate values with commas, spaces, or new lines.
+You can mix delimiters freely.

 2. You may enter up to 1,000 numbers.
 Negative numbers and decimals are fully supported.